 Concentrating and engaging can be much harder virtually, so minimise distractions for both you and your colleagues by turning off everything that might make a noise during the call: your phone, your instant messenger, your email.
 The TV and the radio go without saying!
 Find a quiet spot and shut the door if you can.
 Being in work mode in front of housemates or family can feel strange, so let them know where and when you are working.
 If some noise is unavoidable, use a headset to limit feedback and noise pollution.

 Lastly, select as clear and un-busy an environment as possible.
 Clear your desk (for your sake, even if your webcam can’t see it) so you aren’t distracted, and make sure any piles of washing or off-putting clutter isn’t visible behind or around you.
 The focus should be on you!
+Curate your square with a background that adds to your character - plants, a bookcase or nice painting are always popular.

 If you live alone or have a particularly early meeting, a virtual call may be the first conversation of your day.
 In order to avoid sounding squeaky, croaky, or hoarse, it helps to do a quick vocal warm-up: practice some tongue twisters or saying ‘hello!’ so your vocal cords are as ready to go as you are.

 It can be easy to be tempted to wear your comfiest clothes, but being in your pyjamas is not compatible with working from home.
-Dress as you would for the office, or at least to a similar level of smartness.
+Dress as you would for your workplace, or at least to a similar level of smartness.
 Not only will it remind colleagues of your authority but it will keep you in the right working mindset.
 It's tempting to wear something smart on top and be scruffy from the waist down, but remember that illusion will quickly be shattered if you have to get up for a bathroom break or to answer the door.

 Avoid letting these good efforts go to waste by keeping aware of your own ‘call fatigue’.
 Video calls can be tiring, especially if it is difficult to hear or see, if there are technical difficulties, or you have a particularly long meeting.
 With some of our natural senses being obscured by technological ‘distance’, (reading body language, speaking with natural ease and flow), we have to work a little harder to make sure our message gets across.
-Give yourself a break between calls, stretch or meditate, drink plenty of water or take a walk around the garden.
+Give yourself a break between calls, stretch or meditate, drink plenty of water or take a walk around the block.

 The digital set-up you use can be both the lifeblood of your remote-working life, and it can be the bane of your existence.
 It all comes down to being prepared well in advance, knowing how to operate your conferencing software, and ensuring your teammates are on the same page as you so compatibility is as strong as it can be.